jonfernq/Learning/CloudComputing/AWS/AWS3Tier/README.md

 The database tier includes an RDS instance running in a private subnet.
 This is where the application tier interacts with the database.

-Some additional components have been left out to keep the diagram manageable, such as like security groups, routing tables, and NAT gateways that are required to ensure proper network connectivity and security.
+Additional component details remain to be added such as security groups, routing tables, and NAT gateways, required to ensure proper network connectivity and security.

 ---
 ### AWS CLI Commands

-To set up this architecture using the command line interface, we will need to use various AWS CLI commands.
-These commands will involve creating virtual private cloud (VPC) resources, such as subnets and security groups, launching instances with the desired configurations, and configuring the load balancer and database instance.
+AWS CLI commands are used to set up this architecture via the AWS command line interface.
+These commands create virtual private cloud (VPC) resources, such as subnets and security groups, launch instances with a given configuration, and configure a load balancer and database instance.

 Here's a step-by-step breakdown of the AWS CLI commands:

-WEB TIER:
+**WEB TIER:**

-Step 1: Creating Your VPC and More
+Step 1: Creating the VPC and subnets:

-To create a VPC and subnets:

 ```shell
 # Create VPC